fazfa28/Balik_Kampoeng-2024/README.md

   2. best.pt is the YOLO model used for orangutan detection
   3. master_code_final was the final code used for the deployment
   4. slaves code folder contains C file that we deployed on the slaves(ESP32_CAM)

+Note: Docker was employed to run the YOLO model for orangutan detection on Debian 12(bookworm)